defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 The section with the people at the bottom looks really cool.
 It's much larger than the CLIP input so the scaling seems to help.
 Think of it as resizing a small resolution image and then fine-tuning the details.
-I'm completely amazed since a couple of days now by what is possible.
+Since a couple of days now, i'm completely and utterly amazed by what CLIP is capable of.

+By the way, it's even more amazing what libraries like **pytorch** are able to do.
+Do you remember the old times when one had to manually derive the back-propagation gradients?
+Today we just stack a couple of networks, insert a couple of transformations in between, add a gaussian blur, randomize stuff in each training step and pytorch calculates the gradient in no-time.

 And another ten minutes later...